palmaoff/RTv1/README.md

 - CURLY brackets \"scene\" and \"camera\": \"{\" & \"};\"
 - CURLY brackets other: \"{\" & \"}\"
 - Add USUAL brackets + spaces for all object's configurations
+- Positive values for all objects configurations except pos and dir
 - New line \"\\n\" after curly brackets, tags and config
 - For example, use prepared scenes